AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 Generic interfaces can be used to generate a collection of pre-defined subprograms for new types.
-For example, let's suppose that, for a given type T, we need at least a pair of subprograms that set and get variables of type T based on another type.
-For example, we might want to convert back and forth between the types T and :ada:`Integer`.
-Also, we might want to convert not only from :ada:`Integer` types, but also from other types (e.g., :ada:`Float`).
+For example, let's suppose that, for a given type T, we need at least a pair of subprograms that set and get elements of type T based on another type.
+We might want to convert back and forth between the types T and :ada:`Integer`.
+In addition, we might want to convert from and to other types (e.g., :ada:`Float`).
 To implement this, we can define the following generic interface:

 .. code:: ada